xorbit/sky130-power-blocks/primitive-test/resistors.md

 ## Thoughts

-Of the models that seem to implement a temperature dependence, the `xhigh_po` type seems to be the most stable over a temperature sweep.
+- Of the models that seem to implement a temperature dependence, the `xhigh_po` type seems to be the most stable over a temperature sweep.
-The lack of temperature dependence in some of the models makes me question the accuracy of the models overall.
+- The lack of temperature dependence in some of the models makes me question the accuracy of the models overall.
+- Is the lack of temperature dependence of some models a compatibility issue?
+I'm using `ngspice`, were the models made for a commercial variant of spice?
+I do get a bunch of "unrecognized parameter" warnings, two of which are `unrecognized parameter (tref) - ignored`, but they are for the `generic_nd` and `generic_pd` models, which do exhibit temperature dependence.